elotroalex/record/_chapters/02-pencil.md

 [^b14]: In both cases, I owe an enormous debt of gratitude to ITEM and l'Agence Universitaire de la Francophonie.

 [^b15]: In this stemma I only focus on the branch that leads to the speculative stages studied in this chapter.
 Many other transformations from the original TEI have already been produced in other branches, including the branch belonging to my diplomatic edition of the text published in *Césaire, Aimé.
 Poésie, théâtre, essais et discours.* Ed.
 Albert-James Arnold.
 Paris: CNRS, 2014.
 Print.
 Planète libre.

-[^b16]: I point here, not without a grin, to Peter Suber's game [Nomic](http://legacy.earlham.edu/~peters/writing/nomic.htm#initial%20set), where the game includes rules for changing rules in medias res.